libvips/libvips/README.md

 ## swig, python, python-dev

-If available, we build the python binding too.
+If available, we build the vips7 python binding.

 # Disclaimer